lasttang0/shooter-app/README.md

 ## Gameplay

-You can control the ship with the Left, Right arrow buttons, and also use the Space bar to shoot:
+You can control the ship with the Left, Right arrow buttons, and also use the Space bar to shoot (see the gif):

 ![Gameplay](https://github.com/lasttang0/shooter-app/blob/main/screenshots/gameplay.gif?raw=true)